tdaff/fapswitch/doc/userguide.rst

   Default: openbabel

-  Where to get the connectivity information from [str] {openbabel, file}
+  Where to get the connectivity information from and how to interpret it. [str] {openbabel, file, bondsonly}

 .. envvar:: custom_strings